-The night baby Azaria Chamberlain was taken from a tent at Uluru resulted in one of the biggest legal and media events in Australia in the 1980s.
+The night baby Azaria Chamberlain was taken from a tent at Ayers Rock (now Uluru) resulted in one of the biggest legal and media events in Australia in the 1980s.

 Azaria’s mother, Lindy, was cleared of any connection with her disappearance, but not before she served three years in prison for murder.